UtkarshKekre/Internet-Download-Manager/README.md

 The Download Manager is broken into a few classes for natural separation of functional components.
 These are Download, DownloadsTableModel, ProgressRenderer and DownloadManager Classes.<br>
 1. DownloadManager - Responsible for GUI interface and makes use of DownloadsTableModel and ProgressRenderer for displaying current list of downloads.<br>
 2. Download - Represents "managed" download and is reponsible for actual downloading of a file

+# The Download Class
+The Download class is the workhorse of the Download Manager.
+Its primary purpose is todownload a file and save that file's contents to disk.
+Each time a new download is added to the Download Manager, a new Download object is instantiated to handle the download.
+The Download Manager has the ability to download multiple files at once.
+To achieve this, it's necessary for each of the simultaneous downloads to run independently.
+It's alsonecessary for each individual download to manage its own state so that it can be reflected in the GUI.
+This is accomplished with the Download class.
+The entire code for Download is shown here.
+Notice that it extends Observable andimplements Runnable.

+# The ProgressRenderer Class
+The ProgressRenderer class is a small utility class that is used to render the current progress of a download listed in the GUI's "Downloads" JTable instance.
+Normally, a JTable instance renders each cell's data as text.
+However, often it's particularly useful to render a cell's dataas something other than text.
+In the Download Manager 's case, we want to render each ofthe table's Progress column cells as progress bars.
+The ProgressRenderer class shown heremakes that possible.
+Notice that it extends JProgressBar and implements TableCellRenderer

+# The DownloadsTableModel Class
+The DownloadsTableModel class houses the Download Manager 's list of downloadsand is the backing data source for the GUI's "Downloads" JTable instance.
+It extends AbstractTableModel and implements the obserever interface.

+# The DownloadManager Class
+The DownloadManager class isresponsible for creating and running the Download Manager 's GUI.
+This class has a main( )method declared, so on execution it will be invoked first.
+The main( ) method instantiates anew DownloadManager class instance and then calls its show( ) method, which causes it tobe displayed.
+It extends JFrame and implements Observer.